-5 Amounts due from intermediate holding company and related companies
+5 Amounts due from intermediate holding company

-Amounts due from intermediate holding company and related companies were unsecured, interest-free and repayable on demand.
+Amounts due from intermediate holding company were unsecured, interest-free and repayable on demand.
 All these balances were settled during the financial year.
-In the prior year, there were no ECL on these outstanding balances as the ECL were not material.
+In the prior year, there were no ECL on these outstanding balances as the ECL was not material.

-The Company's exposure to credit and foreign currency risks and impairment losses to amounts due from intermediate holding company and related companies are disclosed in note 12.
+The Company's exposure to credit and foreign currency risks and impairment losses to amounts due from intermediate holding company is disclosed in note 12.